peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 --- abstract

-This document extends the use of DNS NOTIFY {{!RFC1996}} beyond conventional zone transfer hints, bringing the benefits of ad-hoc notifications to DNS delegation maintenance in general.
+This document extends the use of DNS NOTIFY (RFC 1996) beyond conventional zone transfer hints, bringing the benefits of ad-hoc notifications to DNS delegation maintenance in general.
 Use cases include DNSSEC bootstrapping and key rollovers hints, and quicker changes to a delegation's NS record set.